PowerShell/Community-Blog/Posts/2022/07/cheat-sheet-console-experience.md

 ii . # Current path in Explorer
 ```

-The other way around works just as convenient:
+The other way around works just as convenient.
-​​​​​​​In the Windows Explorer, just type `pwsh.exe` (or `powershell.exe`, if you didn't upgrade):
+In the Windows Explorer, just type `pwsh.exe` (or `powershell.exe`, if you didn't upgrade):

 ![The Windows Explorer address bar, with the path replaced with "pwsh.exe"](./explorer.png)